Estimation of time-varying treatment effects using marginal structural models dependent on partial treatment history: The proposed methodology

-Statement (i) of Theorem \ref{thm: select sw rsw} implies that the probability of selecting $m$ larger than $m^*$ is asymptotically controlled to be less than $\alpha$.
-Statement (ii) of Theorem \ref{thm: select sw rsw} implies that the marginal power of each test depends on the absolute value of the difference in the limit of convergence in probability of the two IP-weighted estimators $|\theta_{sw}^{(m)}-\theta_{rsw}^{(m)}|$ and the variance of the difference between two estimators $\mathbb{V}[\hat{\theta}_{sw}^{(m)}-\hat{\theta}_{rsw}^{(m)}]$.
-From Theorem \ref{thm: SW-RSW}, if (A4.1) and (A6) or (A4.2) and (A6) hold, the larger the absolute value of $\psi_j$ and $q_j$, the larger $|\theta_{sw}^{(m)}-\theta_{rsw}^{(m)}|$.
+The statement (i) of Theorem \ref{theorem: select sw rsw} implies that the probability of selecting $m$ larger than $m^*$ is asymptotically controlled to be less than $\alpha$.
+The statement (ii) of Theorem \ref{theorem: select sw rsw} implies that the marginal power of each test depends on the absolute value of the difference in the limit of convergence in probability of the two IP-weighted estimators $|\theta_{sw}^{(m)}-\theta_{rsw}^{(m)}|$ and the variance of the difference between two estimators $\mathbb{V}[\hat{\theta}_{sw}^{(m)}-\hat{\theta}_{rsw}^{(m)}]$.
+By the statement (ii) of Lemma \ref{lem: converge diff}, if (A5)' and (A6)' hold, the larger the absolute value of $\psi_j$ and $q_j^{(m)}$, the larger $|\theta_{sw}^{(m)}-\theta_{rsw}^{(m)}|$.
 Therefore, our proposed method is expected to have a higher probability of correctly selecting $m^*$, i.e., $\mathbb{P}[\tilde{m}_{\alpha}=m^*]$, as the stronger the treatment effect before the last $m$ time points and the stronger the association between the treatment variables.
-Figure 2 shows the transition of the selection probability for each $m$ in the simulation data of Section \ref{subsec: simnorm} by changing (a) effect of previous treatment or (b) association between time-varying treatments, and the result is in line with this expectation.
-On the other hand, for the existing information criteria, QICw and cQICw, the selection probability of $m^*$ did not increase as the association between time-varying treatments became stronger.
-Thus, if a non-negligible treatment effect exists before the last $m$ time points, it would be well detected, as the association between treatment variables is often strong in real-world data.